decorative image

 Prepare Your Application

-• Notice instructions win over instructions in both the application guide and funding opportunity
+• Related notices can be found in the NIH Guide for Grants & Contracts.
+Notice instructions win over instructions in both the Application Guide and funding opportunity.

-• The Agency Contact section of each funding opportunity includes support desk, scientific, grants management, and peer review contacts.
+• Questions?
+Refer to Section VII, Agency Contacts, for support desk, scientific, grants management, and peer review contacts.

 Sample Applications